dyna-mis/dynaMIS/README.md

 ./dynaMIS  <instance> [options]

---output, -o : output the solution
+--output, -o : output the solution</br>
---help, -h : output this help
+--help, -h : output this help</br>
---algorithm, -a : algorithm in use (see options below) --sigma, -s : width of a square
+--algorithm, -a : algorithm in use (see options below)</br>
+--sigma, -s : width of a square</br>